KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No repository field.
 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 3. Issues are not enabled in the GitHub repository.
 So users cannot report bugs.
 Please enable issues in your repo.
+4. Repository name and main js file name is not the same.
-4. Typo: Found `Magic Mirror` in file `MMM-vindsiden.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `MMM-vindsiden.js`: Replace it with `MagicMirror²`.
-5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-7. Recommendation: Found `require("http")` in file `node_helper.js`: Replace "http" by "node:http".
+8. Recommendation: Found `require("http")` in file `node_helper.js`: Replace "http" by "node:http".
-8. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-VocabularyTrainer by fewieden](https://github.com/fewieden/MMM-VocabularyTrainer)